vbraun/ImmortalSage/README.md

 Configuration
 -------------

 To configure it see the comments at the top of the script.
+Alternatively, you can put your configuration into a file named config.py in the working directory.

 Creating the Virtual Machine